inlab-geo/cofi/docs/source/tutorials/generated/1_linear_regression.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 293-296
+GENERATED FROM PYTHON SOURCE LINES 296-299

 Using the information supplied, we can ask CoFI to suggest some solving methods.

 ..
-GENERATED FROM PYTHON SOURCE LINES 296-299
+GENERATED FROM PYTHON SOURCE LINES 299-302

 .. code-block:: default